Primary

 Great for lat stretch.

-Keep elbows close for optimal results.
+Keep elbows close to your sides.

 Leaning back too much.